markieboy/Hacker-Test/README.md

 http://www.hackertest.net

 HackerTest.net is an online website to help you improve your JavaScript, PHP, HTML, and advance your web security knowledge.
-It encourages you to look at the source code for web pages in order to understand the underlying JavaScript or PHP functions.
+It encourages you to look at the source code of web pages in order to understand the underlying JavaScript or PHP functions.